 Above: The Central Planning Office's GIS team.
 From left to right: Indu, me, Peter, Oumer and

 Things in the Middle East happen very fast.
 The Central Planning Office was created in 2011 within just a few weeks of the initial idea, as I

 described in my December 2013 update.
 And now it was being liquidated, and almost just as fast.
 Gulf

-an amazing adventure.
-I would’ve much preferred to stay in Qatar because I loved living and working there, but I was fine with moving back to
+amazing adventure.
+I would’ve much preferred to stay in Qatar because I loved living and working there, but I was fine with moving back to the

-the U.S., too, because I missed home and was looking forward to taking some time off and starting my next adventure.
-In fact, the first thought
+U.S., too, because I missed home and was looking forward to taking some time off and starting my next adventure.
+In fact, the first thought that

 Fortunately the Central Planning Office was given four months of notice, meaning that our jobs wouldn’t disappear until March 1, 2016.